-A lot of disgruntled Brazilians went to the polls yesterday (15 November).
+Background: A lot of disgruntled Brazilians went to the polls yesterday (15 November).
 Early returns from the Congressional and State elections indicated that the only opposition party allowed by Brazil's authoritarian military regime was leading by unexpectedly large margins in some areas.

 The steep voting was to renew a third of the Senate, the Federal Chamber and the 22 State Assemblies.
 Final results are not expected until Wednesday.
 But early returns showed that the opposition Brazilian Democratic Movement, which had been widely expected to make some gains, was ding much better than expected.